PinMeTo/documentation/docs/locator/integration-guide.md

 ### Styles look wrong or broken

-- The widgets render inside a Shadow DOM, so host page styles should not interfere.
-If styles appear incorrect, check that no JavaScript on the page is modifying the widget's shadow root.
+- The widgets use BEM-scoped class names prefixed with `pmt-` to minimize style collisions.
+If your page uses aggressive global CSS resets or styles that target all `div`, `table`, or `a` elements, they may affect the widget.
+Scope such rules to avoid the widget container.
 - Verify the widget script is loading without errors in the browser's Network tab.